MABelanger/jsconcept/es6/ch9.md

 console.log(p.name); // Milton Waddams
 ```

 We can log out custom message if the properties does not exist.
+We set the prototype with the Proxy.
+Now we can execute any code we want just by accessing the property.
+We can apply security to it.
+We can shutdown the application ect...

 ```js
 var t = {